2DegreesInvesting/practices/git.md

 GitHub workflow (a.k.a Git feature branch workflow:

 * Uses a central repository.
-* Uses a single long-lived branch: “main”; it never contains broken code.
+* Uses a single long-lived branch: “main"; it never contains broken code.
 * Developers work on "feature branches, share them via pull requests, and peers review the changes before they become a part of the main codebase.
 * A new release is created by tagging a particular commit on the main branch.

 Gitflow workflow:

-* Like the GitHub workflow but uses two long-lived branches: “main” and “develop”.
+* Like the GitHub workflow but uses two long-lived branches: “main" and “develop".
 The main branch stores the official release history, and the develop branch serves as an integration branch for features.

 See also: <https://www.atlassian.com/git/tutorials/comparing-workflows>.